The-real-sammy/daily-planner/README.md

 - This project features dynamically updated HTML and CSS powered by jQuery.
 - Practicing JavaScript, and writing functions.
-- Usinng Day.js library to work with date and time.
+- Using Day.js library to work with date and time.
 - Using LocalStorage.

 ## Installation: